ruuda/hoff/readme.md

  * [Background](doc/background.md): My original intention was more ambitious than building a GitHub bot.
 This document gives some background about what I want to build.
- * [Approach](doc/approach.md): Progress is made in many small steps.
-This document outlines the current goals.
- * [Design](doc/design.md): Outlines the architecture of the application.
  * [Installing](doc/installing.md): The installation guide.

 ## License